web3labs/chainlens-free/docker-compose/README.md

 Note that in both cases, your local instance of geth must be started with `--rpcaddr 0.0.0.0` and `--rpcvhosts="*"`, or Sirato will be unable to access it.

-Also note that on Windows Sirato may take a long time to come up (sometimes up to 20 minutes) due to Windows filesystem performance issues with Linux VMs.
+Also note that on Windows Chainlens may take a long time to come up (sometimes up to 20 minutes) due to Windows filesystem performance issues with Linux VMs.

 Append the `-d` argument to run the containers in the backgroud